How to Add a CSS Fade-in Transition Animation to Text, Images, Scroll & Hover

 Create fade-in animations on your website.

 Fade-in animation can be a powerful tool when telling a meaningful story and improving engagement.
-But, don’t add unnecessary animation to your website just for the sake of using animation.
+But, don’t add unnecessary animation to your website just to use animation.

 Editor's note: This post was originally published in February 2020 and has been updated for comprehensiveness.